boxiangliulab/sabre/README.md

  ```
 SRR8551677.64678072     16      chr1    14426   1   ...
 BC:ACTACTACT UMI:TAGTAGTGA ...
  ```
- The corresponding argument for extract cell barcode and UMI from this BAM is
+ The corresponding regular expression for extract cell barcode and UMI from this BAM is
  ```
  --bc_re BC:([AGCT]+) --umi_re UMI:([AGCT]+)
  ```
  Further information of regular expression can be found [here](https://www.w3schools.com/python/python_regex.asp).

-We applied multiple threshold on the BAM file to achieve balance between precision and sensitivity, with corresponding argument `--mapq`, `--as_quality` etc. Detailed information can be seen [here](#options)
+We applied multiple threshold on the BAM file to achieve balance between precision and sensitivity, with corresponding argument `--mapq`, `--as_quality` etc. Detailed information can be seen [here](#accuracy--sensitivity-related-options)

 **VCF input**
 ----